appium/appium/docs/en/writing-running-appium/caps.md

 #### UIAutomator1

-These Capabilities are available on UiAutomator1 driver.
+These Capabilities are available for UiAutomator1 driver.
 The driver is for Android 5 and lower.

 |Capability|Description|Values|
 |----|-----------|-------|